Small humanin-like peptide: Structure

 Note that no formal HUGO gene symbols have been assigned to any of the SHLPs.
 They are not to be confused with the Shelphs, which are sometimes abbreviated SHLP in their gene symbol.

 Functions

 Individual SHLPs demonstrated different biological effects.
 SHLP2 and SHLP3 enhanced cell viability and inhibited apoptosis in both NIT-1 and 22Rv1 cells.
 SHLP2 and SHLP4 promoted cell proliferation in NIT-1 β-cells.
 SHLP6 significantly increased apoptosis in both NIT-1 and 22Rv1 cells, having an effect opposite of SHLP2 and SHLP3.
 Moreover, SHLP2 and SHLP3 also induced oxygen consumption rate (OCR) and increased cellular ATP levels, which indicates that SHLP2 and 3 are mitochondrial modulators.

+Analysis of SHLP and humanin homologs across all vertebrates show that humanin and SHLP6 are well-conserved and subject to natural selection, suggesting that they have a biological function.
+SHLP4 is conserved but does not appear to be under selection.